 BRG: New Idea - Criteria must be set at the appropriate levels and administered in a manner which does not introduce risks to security and stability or create a barrier to new entrants or competition.

-ICANN Org: Concerns - Seeks confirmation that only difference between a pre-approved RSP and one that is approved during application evaluation is the timing of when the approval takes place; All criteria for evaluation and RST testing are the same.
+.

 ICANN Org: New Idea/Concerns: Suggests including registry-level RST and registry services as part of the RSP pre-approval process and providing RSPs with the flexibility to be pre-approved for the registry functions of their choosing.
 Requests clarification on the meaning of “RSP’s overall breadth of registry operator support” in the draft recommendation.